Exeter City Council

-Exeter City Council is the local authority for the city of Exeter in Devon, England.
+Exeter City Council is a local authority for the city of Exeter in Devon, England.
 Exeter has had a city council since medieval times, which has been reformed on numerous occasions.
-Since 1974 it has been a non-metropolitan district council.
-The council has been under Labour majority control since 2010.
-It meets at Exeter Guildhall and has its main offices at the Civic Centre on Paris Street.
+Since 1974 it has been a non-metropolitan district council, with county-level services provided by Devon County Council.

+The city council has been under no overall control since the 2026 election.
+The largest party on the council is Labour, and they run the council as a minority administration.
+The council meets at Exeter Guildhall and has its main offices at the Civic Centre on Paris Street.